Colton-Bassett/reactpokedex/README.md

 - kind of tired organizing the styles in css files.
 I'm sure there's a prettier-esque extension to fix this but it's a pain

+- the only way I can use responsive breakpoints (sm, md, lg, xl, etc) is through the Grid component or media queries.
+Not a fan

 - REACT

 - no image component like next.js